yochaigal/cairn/index.md

 Filling all ten item slots reduces a PC to 0 HP.
 PCs cannot carry more than their inventory allows, though carts &amp; horses may provide an increase in slots.

 **DEPRIVATION**
-**Deprived** PCs cannot recover HP.If deprived for more than a day,they add a **Fatigue** to inventory.Fatigue occupies one slot and lasts until they can recover insafety.This effect is cumulative.
+**Deprived** PCs cannot recover HP.If deprived for more than a day,they add a **Fatigue** to inventory.
+Fatigue occupies one slot and lasts until they can recover in safety.
+This effect is cumulative.

 **HEALING**
 A moment&#39;s rest and a swig of water will restore lost HP, but may leave the party vulnerable. **Ability** loss requires a week&#39;s rest and the aid of a skilled healer.